China Prepares Moon Probe To Bring Back Lunar Rocks - UrduPoint

 The Chang'e-5 probe, named after the mythical Chinese moon goddess, aims to shovel up lunar rocks and soil to help scientists learn about the moon's origins, formation and volcanic activity on its surface.

-The mission is set to take off from the Wenchang Space Center in the southern island province of Hainan, according to official Xinhua news agency.
-No date was provided.
+The mission is set to take off from the Wenchang Space Center on the southern island province of Hainan, according to the official Xinhua news agency.

+The China National Space Administration (CNSA) said on its WeChat social media account that the launch was planned for between 4:00 am and 5:00 am Tuesday (2000 GMT and 2100 GMT Monday).

 The original mission, planned for 2017, was delayed due to an engine failure in China's Long March 5 launch rocket.